-A regular check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the colder months, now is the best time to make sure your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace is probably at the bottom of your to-do list.
+However, as we approach the colder months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require routine HVAC maintenance to remain valid, so skipping your tune-ups can actually result in losing your furnace warranty, which can be major money if your system does ever breakdown in the middle of extreme temperatures.
-Always get all you can from your warranty by keeping it valid as long as possible with yearly furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties require routine HVAC maintenance to remain valid, so skipping your tune-ups can possibly result in losing your heating or AC system warranty, which can be major money if your equipment does ever malfunction in the middle of extreme temperatures.
+Always get all you can from your warranty by making sure it stays valid as long as possible with yearly furnace system tune-ups from Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?